HoiDam/Markdown_CISSP/CybraryNotes/Domain1.md

 ## Legal Considerations

-### Who is at fault
+### - Who is at fault
 #### Failure of management to execute Due Care and/or Due Diligence can be termed negligence (Culpable neligence)
 #### Prudent Man Rule
- Perform duties that prudent people would exercise in similar circumstances
+- Perform duties that prudent people would exercise in similar circumstances
-~ Example: Due Diligence , researching industry standards and best practices
+~ Example: Due Diligence, researching industry standards and best practices
-~ Due CareL setting and enforcing policy to bring organization into compliance
+~ Due Care setting and enforcing policy to bring organization into compliance
 #### Downstream Libilities
 #### Integrated technology with other companies can extend one's responsibility outside the normal bounds

-### Criminal Law
+### - Criminal Law
 - Beyond a reasonable doubt : can be difficult to meet this burden of proof in computer-related crimes
 - Penalties : Financial, Jail-time, death
-~ Felonies : More serious of the.
+~ Felonies(重罪) : More serious of the.
 Often penalty results in incaraceration of at least a year
-~ Misdemeanors : Normally the less serious of the two with fines or jail-time of less than one year
+~ Misdemeanors(輕罪) : Normally the less serious of the two with fines or jail-time of less than one year
-- Goal of criminal penalties : Punishment , Deterrence
+- Goal of criminal penalties : Punishment, Deterrence

-### Administrative (Regulatory) Law
+### - Administrative (Regulatory) Law
-- Defines standards of performance and regulates conduct for specific ~ Banking (Basel II)
+- Defines standards of performance and regulates conduct for specific
+~ Banking (Basel II)
 ~ Energy (EPAct) of 2005
 ~ Health Care (HIPAA)